Pitchanon/Laravel4-FacebookConnect/README.md

 ## Facebook Connect for Laravel 4

-Facebook Connect is a useful to create app facebokk and get testing request.
+Facebook Connect is a useful to create app facebook and get testing request.

 ### Installation